The evolving nature of digital content

 AI designed to identify inappropriate behavior, along with user reporting tools, can help.
 Through diverse, accurate and constantly refreshed datasets, AI can help identify and remove banned content and activity — but because users are so quick to adapt, brands can’t rely on keyword filtering alone.
 Enlisting the help of human content moderators and incorporating a human-in-the-loop approach enables brands to review materials against set criteria and shut down bad behavior.
 Humans are better equipped to understand the nuances and context of posts, and flag banned content for review and removal.
 While advanced AI can learn to read contextual cues and even accommodate multiple languages, human oversight ensures brands are covering all their bases.

 That said, brands must also consider how all of that content can impact their frontline customer care teams.
 Content moderators are sometimes exposed to negative, aggressive and harmful content.
 Despite the intensive training they receive, the ongoing support from managers and the technologies employed to diminish the impact and frequency of the negative content, it can still affect content moderators’ well-being.
 Brands must support their teams by hiring an expert on workplace wellness to provide programs and resources designed to protect, prevent, educate and empower.

 “There are a lot of terrible things online, but there are great things from consumers, too,” Goldman says of user-generated content.
 Content moderation is crucial to helping companies make the most of that influential content while also preserving their brand reputation.
 The more you understand about digital content and how it continues to evolve, the better equipped you’ll be to harness it and ensure a more positive customer experience.

-This article is part of a five-part series on content moderation.
-Check out our other articles on the increasing sophistication of AI, wellness strategies for content moderators, content moderation regulations and what's next for content moderation.
+This article is part of a four-part series on content moderation.
+Check out our other articles on the increasing sophistication of AI, wellness strategies for content moderators and content moderation regulations.